nzaman7878/javascript-interview-exercises/README.md

 11 - Create a button dynamically and ad it to the webpage

 12 - Add a click event listener to a button that displays on alert when clicked.

+13 - Write a function that calculates the factorial of a given number.